Seattle police are reviewing video of fatal shooting of South King County father of two

 Though he was large in stature, Faletogo went by the nickname Slim, said Evon Fernandez, Stacy’s mother.
 He was a personable man.
 “Everybody liked Slim,” she said.
 Stacy, contacted by telephone Tuesday, said he was close to his large family and was helpful to his younger cousins and nephews.

 Although prosecutors asked he serve five years in federal prison, Chief U.S. District Court Judge Timothy M. Burgess placed him on probation.
-In a June newspaper story, out of Juneau, Burgess said many defendants pledge to stay out of trouble but quickly break that promise. ” ‘I think he’s an exception and warrants an exceptional sentence,’ ” the newspaper quoted Burgess.
+In a June newspaper story, out of Juneau, Burgess said many defendants pledge to stay out of trouble but quickly break that promise. “‘I think he’s an exception and warrants an exceptional sentence,’ ” the newspaper quoted Burgess as saying.

 But Faletogo struggled to find work after this latest case, said Stacy Fernandez.
 He had recently started working with a plumber, doing an apprenticeship.